cecoulombe/FinanceTracker/README.md

 - [ ] Change method of converting currency.
 Currently, the app will change from currency A to currency B, then from currency B to currency C; however, this leads to an inaccurate representation of actual net worth
   - Intended solution: choose one "home currency" in which all values will be stored in, and only convert from that currency to the new currency, preventing loss or gain of funds.
+- [ ] Increase the number of options for currency and add formatting that changes with the currency.
 - [ ] Create an API that calls out to the third party conversion rates site so that it is not done directly through the web application.
 - [ ] Learn AWS so that it can be used to host the site.